Sunny, With A High Near 65

 Today

 Sunny, with a high near 65.
-Southwest wind 5 to 8 mph.
+Light and variable wind becoming west 9 to 14 mph in the afternoon.
+Winds could gust as high as 21 mph.

 Tonight